amsearles/GatorList_ecommerce_Site/ISSUES.md

 #### Nav Bar

 - [ ] Category pull down Menu
-- [ ] Move Home Button to the left like Daryl's example
+- [ ] Move Home Button to the left like Daryl's example then change it GatorList
 - [ ] Remove Search Link
 - [ ] Change Submit Button Search
 - [ ] Move About Us button to far right before API
 - [ ] Update the same NAV BAR for ALL pages.
+- [ ] Add Tiny footer for copyright

 #### Home Page

 - [ ] Remove gif and put LOGO and Welcome Message
 - [ ] Add search bar to the middle like google
 - [ ] put for sample products underneath for HOT products (Implementation later)
-- [ ] Add Tiny footer for copyright
+- [ ] POINT to gatorlist.com in main page

 #### Login Page